kevinjosethomas/Recommendations/README.md

 [Havish](https://github.com/havishpallerla) - You know why I'm taking the time to write this?
 Because I know Kevin's going to achieve his dreams & goals and I'll be able to be put on the spotlight in this repository.
 He's helped me several times by giving out advice, feedback, and tips.
 And I know that Kevin's going to reach tremendous heights as an entrepreneur. :smile:

 [Issai](https://github.com/TheLimifiedLime) - Without Mercury I would not know as much as I know about programming as I do now.
 Thanks to Mercury I have gotten farther than I ever thought.
 Mercury is a great person with amaing skills and I know he will get far.
 If you can name it he can do it.

+[Colin](https://github.com/KO4JZT) - In my time working with Kevin at KOA, I learned how incredible of a developer he is.
+Even as a fellow young programmer, I have never met anyone close to his age with such great skill that is continuing to rapidly grow.
+Kevin makes a great addition to any project, big or small.